ChainShot/Chainlink-Content/projects/VRF Randomness/0.8.4/Constructor/task.md

 Then, we want to setup for making our request (in the next stage).
 To make a request, we will need:

-1. KeyHash: The unique keyhash that indentifies the Chainlink VRF node.
+1. KeyHash: The unique keyhash that identifies the Chainlink VRF node.
 2. Fee: The LINK fee that we are going to pay the Chainlink node (in JUELS/WEI).
 Each node will list how much they charge for their services.

 ### <emoji id="checkered_flag" /> Your Goal: Create a constructor that uses Chainlink VRF on Mainnet, and add the keyhash and fee global public variables.